github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/reviewing-the-audit-log-for-your-organization.md

 - `country:Mexico` finds all events that occurred in Mexico.
 - `country:"United States"` all finds events that occurred in the United States.

+{% ifversion ghec %}

+### Search based on access token

+You can identify all events that were performed by a specific access token.
+For more information, see "[AUTOTITLE](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/identifying-audit-log-events-performed-by-an-access-token)."

+{% endif %}

 {% ifversion fpt or ghec %}

 ## Exporting the audit log